Power To The People

 If we had to pick a "good" revolutionary, our money would be on Ernest Defarge.
 He’s disgusted at the excesses and cruelty of the aristocracy: when the Marquis runs over a small child, he throws Defarge a gold coin to get him to shut up.
 Defarge throws it right back in his face.

-Here’s the problem, though: we all know that effective wars generally take some civilian casualties.
+Here’s the problem, though: we all know that effective wars generally result in some civilian casualties.
 That’s the dirty secret of mass violence, in general: in order for it to be effective, it has to be so horrific that people will do just about anything to make the violence stop.
 Madame Defarge may be unlikable.
-Her motives may be awful, but compared to her, her husband may not have what it takes to win a war.
+Her motives may be awful.
+But compared to her, her husband may not have what it takes to win a war.

 Here’s the real question, then: in creating the character of Defarge, did Dickens create a sympathetic revolutionary, or just an ineffective one?